oneananda/100-Days-of-Kubernetes/Day 93-Kubernetes Advanced Traffic Management with Service Mesh/day93.md

 *Explanation:* This fault injection rule introduces a 5-second delay in 10% of the requests to the `reviews` service, allowing you to observe how your system handles latency and potential service degradation.

 ---

+### Best Practices for Advanced Traffic Management

+1. **Evaluate Your Needs:**
+   - Choose the service mesh that aligns with your performance, complexity, and feature requirements.

+2. **Monitor and Iterate:**
+   - Use observability tools (e.g., Prometheus, Grafana) to monitor traffic flows and application performance, adjusting routing and load balancing policies as needed.

+3. **Secure All Communication:**
+   - Enforce mTLS to ensure secure and authenticated interactions between services.

+4. **Test Resilience Regularly:**
+   - Regularly perform fault injection experiments to validate the robustness and recovery strategies of your microservices.

+5. **Document and Version Control:**
+   - Maintain version-controlled configurations for all service mesh policies and routing rules to facilitate rollbacks and audits.

+---